tejasbijawe07/DevOps-Practice/5_CI-CD - Github Actions/day28- YAML Basics/README.md

 ## YAML Basics

-YAML — the language every pipeline is written in.
+- YAML — the language every pipeline is written in.
+- YAML uses spaces only — never tabs
+- Indentation is everything — 2 spaces is standard
+- Strings don't need quotes unless they contain special characters (:, #, etc.)
+- true/false are booleans, "true" is a string

 #### Task 1: Key-Value Pairs